usnistgov/PyHyperScattering/CONTRIBUTING.md

 		%load_ext autoreload
 		%autoreload 2
-		import sys
-		sys.path.insert(0,'./PyHyperScattering/src/')
 		from PyHyperScattering import __version__
 		print(f'USING PYHYPER VERSION: {__version__}')

-	__version__ will prints as either a release number (if sourced from pip), or a longer string if sourced from a working tree, something like: 0.6+2.g6d02fb3.dirty
+	__version__ will prints as either a release number (if sourced from production packages), or a longer string if sourced from a working tree, something like: 0.6+2.g6d02fb3.dirty

 	 If it prints a git hash, you're working from your development copy.
 	 (the format is [last tag]+[number of untagged commits].[commit hash].[dirty if there are unstaged changes])